-John and Marilyn Gorenflo and their daughters, Rachel, Sarah, and Christiana, are missionaries with Mission Aviation Fellowship now serving at MAF headquarters in Nampa, Idaho.
+John and Marilyn Gorenflo are missionaries with Mission Aviation Fellowship, now serving from MAF headquarters in Nampa, Idaho.
 They served seven years in Kinshasa, Democratic Republic of Congo, Africa—flying medicines, doctors, patients, and pastors in and out of remote villages; installing VSATs (satellite internet links), fixing computers, solar power systems, or troubleshooting wired or wireless distribution systems.
-John now works with the Disaster Response team, responding to earthquakes, hurricanes, and other disasters around the world.
+John still performs many of those tasks, but in a worldwide capacity.
+He’s also a part of the Disaster Response team, responding to earthquakes, hurricanes, and other disasters around the world.
+After returning to the States, Marilyn has served for six years at MAF headquarters as a ministry partnership coach, a mentoring job she very much enjoys.
+In 2020, she added the role of director of Ministry Partnership.
+She values the chance to connect with all the MAF departments and with programs around the world.

 A foundational verse in John’s life is, “Trust in the Lord with all your heart and lean not on your own understanding; in all your ways acknowledge Him, and He will make your paths straight,” (Proverbs 3:5-6).
-John was born into a loving Christian family and has always enjoyed the vast world of God’s creation.
-He accepted Jesus as his Savior at age seven and has had a growing relationship with the Lord all his life.
+John was born into a loving Christian family, accepted the Lord as Savior at age seven, and has always enjoyed the vast world of God’s creation.
 Born in Huntsville, Alabama, John lived in several states during his school years.
 He earned a B.S. in aerospace engineering at the University of Tennessee, Knoxville.
-After college, John served 12 years as a pilot in the Air Force, and was stationed in England for several years with his family, traveling and serving throughout Europe.
+After college, John served 12 years as a pilot in the Air Force, and he and Marilyn were stationed in England for several years as John travelled and served throughout Europe.

 God calls the men and women of MAF to serve Him in unique ways.
 He may also be calling you to a special role in the Gorenflos’ ministry.
 Please prayerfully consider becoming a ministry partner with them through prayer and/or financial support.